zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone01.md

 ## Scope

-It is assumed that *Child Zone* has been tested and reported by [CONNECTIVITY01].
+It is assumed that *Child Zone* is tested and reported by [CONNECTIVITY01].
 This Test Case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server, except if the name server is listed in the SOA MNAME.